HL7/US-Core/input/pagecontent/general-guidance.md

 1. When the Server supports it, Clients **SHOULD** use the _include search parameter to retrieve referenced content instead of searching for a resource and then performing a separate search for other references (for example, Patient, Encounter, and Location) in the result set.

-2. If the Server does not support the `_include`  search parameter, clients **SHOULD** consolidate duplicate searches before searching for referenced resources in the result set
+2. If the Server does not support the `_include`  search parameter, Clients **SHOULD** consolidate duplicate searches before searching for referenced resources in the result set

 3. The [HTTP Cache-Control](https://httpwg.org/specs/rfc9111.html) response header stores a response associated with a request and reuses the stored response for subsequent requests.
-If Cache-Control is present in the Server response headers, the clients **SHOULD NOT** search the same data within the time stated in `Cache-Control` headers.
+If Cache-Control is present in the Server response headers, the Clients **SHOULD NOT** search the same data within the time stated in `Cache-Control` headers.
+</div><!-- new-content -->

 ------------------------------------------------------------------------
 <!--